Rabbi cites Jesus in prayer for synagogue victims with Pence

-The major denominations of Judaism reject Messianic Judaism as a form of Judaism, and Jacobs’ participation was condemned by Jews on social media.
+The major Jewish denominations reject Messianic Judaism as a form of Judaism, and Jacobs’ participation was condemned by Jews on social media.

-The aide was not authorized to discuss the situation publicly and spoke on the condition of anonymity.
+The aide was not authorized to discuss the situation publicly and spoke on condition of anonymity.

-“He was not invited by the VP’s office to speak on behalf of the Jewish community,” the aide said.
+At the event, Pence called Jacobs a “leader of the Jewish community here in Michigan.”
+Jacobs, while standing next to Pence, then prayed and ended by saying, “in the name of Jesus.”

 Jordan Acker, a Jewish lawyer who is running for the University of Michigan Board of Regents as a Democrat, criticized Epstein on Twitter.
 He said she was “deeply insensitive for bringing a group on stage whose entire mission is to convert Jews,” days after the worst instance of anti-Semitic violence in American history.